lemonce/lemonce.net/source/_posts/Lemonce-Editor-v1-2-2-beta.md

 - Changed the internal frame from Augular to Vue.

 The new version is closer to beta right now and we will improve it gradually in the subsequent versions.
-The UI of version 2 which has a big change compared with version 1 will be a whole new experience for you, but it will also help you to start your test more easily,especially for those who are used to VScode.
+The UI of version 2 which has a big change compared with version 1 will be a whole new experience for you, but it will also help you to start your test more easily, especially for those who are used to Visual Studio Code.
 <br>

 ## Updates for version 2.0.1